China urges stronger coordination after Turkey downs Russian jet

 While relying on the region for oil supplies, China tends to leave Middle Eastern diplomacy to the other five permanent members of the U.N.
 Security Council, namely the United States, Britain, France and Russia.

-However, China has long said there is no military solution to Syria’s problems and has criticized the West and Russia for bombing campaigns there.
+However, China has long said there is no military solution to Syria’s problems and has criticised the West and Russia for bombing campaigns there.

 The incident appeared to scupper hopes of a rapprochement between Russia and the West in the wake of the Islamic State attacks in Paris, which had led to calls for a united front against the jihadist group in Syria.